Archive Exhibition – April/May 2021

 There has arguably never been a more urgent need to make more sustainable food choices for our own health, and the health of our economy and the planet.

 My exhibition is a celebration of the heroic efforts of everyone across Stirlingshire who is helping to do that.

 We have a wonderful larder here in Stirlingshire to choose from.

-(Food Heroes is funded by Scene Stirling (in partnership with Creative Scotland and Stirling Council).
+(Food Heroes was funded by Scene Stirling (in partnership with Creative Scotland and Stirling Council).